Updated: June 2019

 Should you convert to Progressive Web Apps?
 Not today.
 And maybe never.

 Progressive Web Apps salvage loser applications.
 These are the ones buried in oblivion on Apple store and Google Android store.
 Market noise grew loud – an ocean of app offerings.
 No one gets discovered.
 Lost in the wash.
 Thus the “brilliant” idea of converting apps into mobile websites hatched.
 A website with regular-old organic SEO may give a better chance of attention and adoption.

-As of first quarter 2018, Android store contained 3.8 million apps.
-Apple’s App Store is the second-largest app store with 2 million available apps. – Source
+Android store contains 2.1 million apps.
+Apple’s App Store is the second-largest app store with 1.8 million available apps. – Source

 - Facebook Messenger.

 Apps are heavy.
 They convert to heavy slow websites.
 There’s no advantage for users – only SELLERS.
 PWAs consume about 50MB of available space.
 It consumes the user’s bandwidth.
 And Apple purges the PWA from cache after two weeks.
 That’s bad news for PWAs.